 The Stonehill College Concert Band is a performing ensemble for experienced wind and percussion musicians.
 The band performs a variety of musical styles, focusing on traditional band literature.
 The ensemble gives a performance each semester.
-Credit will be assigned after three semesters of participation on a Pass/Fail basis.
 Prerequisite: Consent of the Instructor.